Fishstores.org

 7.48 gallons

-Use a tape measure to get the length, width, and height of your aquarium.
-Measure from the inside edges for accuracy.
-For bow front tanks, also measure the bow depth at the center.
+Use a tape measure to get the internal length, width, and height of your aquarium.
+Measure from the inside edges of the glass for accuracy.
+For bow front tanks, also measure the bow depth at the center; for cylinder tanks, measure the internal diameter.

 Input your measurements in either inches or centimeters.
-The calculator automatically converts between units and provides results in both gallons and liters.
+The calculator automatically converts between units and reports the result in both gallons and liters.

 20" × 10" × 12"